treolabs/treopim/docs/en/user-guide/catalogs.md

 ## Creating

-To create a new catalog, click `Catalogs` in the breadcrumb navigation or in the navigation menu to get to the catalogs [list view](#listing), and then click the `Create Catalog` button.
+To create a new catalog record, click `Catalogs` in the navigation menu to get to the catalogs [list view](#listing), and then click the `Create Catalog` button.
 The common creation window will open:

 ![Catalog creation](../../_assets/catalogs/catalogs-create.jpg)

-Here enter the desired name for the catalog being created and activate it, if needed.
+Here enter the desired name for the catalog record being created and activate it, if needed.
 Its code is automatically generated based on the entered name, but you can change it via the keyboard.
 Also select the catalog owner and assigned user from the corresponding lists.
 The catalog description is an optional field and can be left empty.

-Please, consider giving your catalog a clear name that will help you quickly identify its destination and target audience.
+Please, consider giving your catalog record a clear name that will help you quickly identify its destination and target audience.

 Click the `Save` button to finish the catalog creation or `Cancel` to abort the process.